If I Lose My Home to Foreclosure in New York, Can I Get It Back?

 You can find out the procedure and the exact amount needed to redeem your home before the sale by calling the foreclosing lender's attorney.
 You might also consider consulting with a New York attorney who can guide you through the process.

-Another possible option is to arrange a workout with the lender that would allow you to stay in the property, such as a mortgage modification or repayment plan.
-(To learn what to do—and what not do—in the loan modification process, see Do's and Don'ts for Getting a Loan Modification.)
+Another option is to arrange a foreclosure alternative with the lender that would allow you to stay in the property, such as a mortgage modification or repayment plan.

 FACING FORECLOSURE ?